Original article date: Oct. 28, 2016

-Dispersant molecules that provide steric stabilisation consist of two parts.
-An anchor block must assure that the dispersant adsorbs at the surface of the particles.
-Secondly, at least one soluble tail is linked to the anchor block.
-The tails must have a certain minimum length and the concentration of tails at the solid-liquid interface must be high enough to give the desired osmotic effect.
+Dispersants that provide steric stabilization are polymeric molecules consisting of two functional parts.
+An anchor block must assure that the molecules adsorb at the surface of the particles.
+Secondly, at least one soluble tail is attached to the anchor block.
+The tails must have a certain minimum length, and the concentration of tails in the layer around the particles must be high enough to give the desired osmotic effect.

-A low dosage of charged polymer is enough to give strong electrostatic stabilisation, provided that the dispersant molecules carry a negative charge and that the molecules adsorb at the surface of the particles.
-The complete surface of particles must be covered with dispersant that provides steric stabilisation.
+A relatively high dosage of polymeric dispersant is needed when the additive gives steric stabilization.
+This is because a substantial percentage of the solid surface of the particles must be covered with polymer.
 Otherwise, the concentration of soluble tails in the layer around the particles is too low to give the osmotic effect.
-The dosage of dispersant calculated on the amount of solid surface area of the particles, the dispersant load, is much higher for dispersants that provide steric stabilisation than for dispersants that give electrostatic stabilisation.
+The dosage of dispersant calculated on the amount of solid surface area of the particles, the dispersant load, is much higher for dispersants that provide steric stabilization than for dispersants that give electrostatic stabilization.

-The views, opinions and technical analyses presented here are those of the author, and are not necessarily those of UL, ULProspector.com or Knowledge.ULProspector.com.
-While the editors of this site make every effort to verify the accuracy of its content, we assume no responsibility for errors made by the author, editorial staff or any other contributor.
+The content has been made available for informational and educational purposes only.
+While the editors of this site may verify the accuracy of its content from time to time, we assume no responsibility for errors made by the author, editorial staff or any other contributor.